The Ultimate Guide to RV Camping in Arizona

 Exploring Public Campgrounds in Arizona

-First, let’s discuss the many public campground options in the state.
-These include campgrounds in state parks, national parks, and national forests, as well as campgrounds located on land owned by the Bureau of Land Management (aka “BLM land”—more on this further below).
+There are many public campground options in the state.
+These include campgrounds in state parks, national parks, and national forests, as well as campgrounds located on land owned by the Bureau of Land Management (BLM).

-Generally speaking, public campgrounds are an excellent value, even if they are a bit more rustic than some private campgrounds.
-They also tend to put you in beautiful natural environments.
+Generally speaking, public campgrounds are an excellent value, but they tend to be more rustic than many private campgrounds.

 National Park Camping

-Arizona is home to three totally amazing national parks (as well as a number of other wonderful NPS sites).
+Arizona is home to three amazing national parks, plus a number of other wonderful NPS sites.
 All three of these parks are well worth seeing.
-They include:
+They are:

 1. Grand Canyon National Park